CS-433/ml-project-2-bab_thebuilders/README.md

 - The dataset is available on the aicrowd.com page [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files).
 - The bulk of our python functions are in the folder **source**.
 Detailed explanations are available inside it.

-## Pre-trained model
+## Model
-The pre-trained model is too voluminous to be stored on GitHub.
+The model already computed is too voluminous to be stored on GitHub.
 Instead, it is available [here](https://drive.google.com/drive/folders/1VrlhBvzDyHwNom-jpgtSr4l86XyrQc1W?usp=sharing).

 The path for the model has to be source/files/model.h5.
 The test files also need to be in a specific path: /source/test/images/test_"image_id".png